-The erratic economy, overstored landscape and changing consumer dynamics are as keeping food retailers on their toes as they jostle to increase basket sizes and gain a competitive edge, according to the hot-off-the-press findings of Progressive Grocer’s 79th Annual Report of the Grocery Industry, which appears in our April issue and which will be landing on your desks any day.
+The erratic economy, overstored landscape and changing consumer dynamics are keeping food retailers on their toes as they jockey to increase basket sizes and gain a competitive edge.

 The downgrade in optimism among most retailers is clearly driven by independents, which are virtually split on whether they're more optimistic or less optimistic compared to a year ago.
 Historically, chains and wholesalers have always been more optimistic, but the gap between those two groups and independents is higher than ever.
 However, among the most revealing takeaways contained within the following pages of PG's annual "State of the U.S. Supermarket Industry," the consensus finds the independent sector — whether real or perceived — as the group struggling the most to keep pace with a mounting slate of competitive threats.